 Q: How are additional Loyalty Points earned?

 You can join the Student Boosters and receive ten (10) points.
-Students can earn two (2) points for attending all selected home events. * Points will not be given for attending the Clemson and Florida football games.
+Students can earn two (2) points for attending all selected home events. * Points will not be given for attending the Miami football game.

 Q: Do Loyalty Points carry over from year to year?

 Yes, 25% of your points will carry forward to the next year.

 Q: How can I see how many Loyalty Points I have accumulated?

 A student can see their earned Loyalty Points total by logging into their account at Student Tickets and clicking “Loyalty Points” on the right side of the screen.